tkirill/bugsnag-eat-exception-reproduce/README.md

 In the log file will be two exceptions:

 * One about not found error view.
 This is the case then Bugsnag action filter activated.
 * One about original exception -- InvalidOperationException.
+This is the case then Bugsnag action filter disabled.